py-why/dowhy/docs/source/user_guide/gcm_based_inference/answering_causal_questions/quantify_intrinsic_causal_influence.rst

    anything to the collective donation after all.
 Each person's contribution then is simply the amount they donated.

-To measure the `intrinsic causal influence <https://arxiv.org/pdf/2007.00714.pdf>`_ of a source node to a target node, we need a functional causal model.
-In particular, we assume that the causal model of each node follows an additive noise model (ANM), i.e. :math:`X_j := f_j (\textrm{PA}_j) + N_j`, where :math:`\textrm{PA}_j` are the parents of node :math:`X_j` in the causal graph, and :math:`N_j` is the independent unobserved noise term.
-To compute the "intrinsic" contribution of ancestors of :math:`X_n` to some property (e.g. entropy, variance) of the marginal distribution of :math:`X_n`, we first have to set up our causal graph, and learn the causal model of each node from the dataset.
+To measure the intrinsic causal influence of a source node to a target node, we need a functional causal model.
+For instance, we can assume that the causal model of each node follows an additive noise model (ANM), i.e. :math:`X_j := f_j (\textrm{PA}_j) + N_j`, where :math:`\textrm{PA}_j` are the parents of node :math:`X_j` in the causal graph, and :math:`N_j` is the independent unobserved noise term.
+To compute the "intrinsic" contribution of ancestors of :math:`X_n` to some property (e.g. variance or entropy) of the marginal distribution of :math:`X_n`, we first have to set up our causal graph, and learn the causal model of each node from the dataset.

 Consider a causal graph :math:`X \rightarrow Y \rightarrow Z` as in the code example above,